 You may be subject to a limit on some of your itemized deductions, including points.
-For more information on the adjusted gross income limitations, please refer to the Form 1040 Instructions (PDF).
+For more information on the adjusted gross income limitations, please refer to the Form 1040 Instructions (PDF) and Topic 501.

 For more information on points, refer to Publication 936, Home Mortgage Interest Deduction.